'Tis the Season... for Christmas traditions!

 Holiday gift traditions

 32. Draw names in your immediate family and make a gift for that person.
-It can be as easy as a playlist for an MP3 player or a photobook of your family’s greatest moments of the year.
+It can be as easy as a playlist for an MP3 player or a photobook of your family’s greatest moments of the year.33.
+If gifts have been sent from relatives that are far away (like grandparents), use Skype or another video chat service when they are opened so everyone can share in the joy.

 34. Spend a day, and possibly a night, in a local metropolitan area and get your holiday shopping completed.
 Ask your mom, sister, or sisters-in-law to come along!